I want to install Python packages in a specific conda environment, check installed package versions, or create a persistent conda environment.

 tensorflow_p36 /home/ec2-user/anaconda3/envs/tensorflow_p36

-To see the kernels that are installed on the notebook, run this command:
+To verify installed kernels on the notebook, run the following command:

 sh-4.2$ ipython kernelspec list

-To check the version of a package that's installed in a Conda environment, run this command in the notebook instance terminal:
+To check the version that's installed in the conda environment, run the following command in the notebook instance terminal:

 (python3) sh-4.2$ pip freeze | grep pandas